 December 7, 2021

-Vice President, U.S.-Africa Business Center, U.S. Chamber of Commerce, Executive Director, U.S.-South Africa Business Council, U.S. Chamber of Commerce, Executive Director, Coalition for the Rule of Law in Global Markets, U.S. Chamber of Commerce
+President, U.S.-Africa Business Center, U.S. Chamber of Commerce, Senior Vice President for African Affairs, U.S. Chamber of Commerce, Executive Director, U.S.-South Africa Business Council, U.S. Chamber of Commerce, Executive Director, Coalition for the Rule of Law in Global Markets, U.S. Chamber of Commerce

 Former Executive Vice President and Head of International Affairs, U.S. Chamber of Commerce